-These are the symptoms of tinnitus, which is a common problem affecting up to 32 percent of the U.S. population, according to National Center for Health Statistics studies.
+According to National Center for Health Statistics studies, these are the symptoms of tinnitus, which is a common problem affecting up to 32 percent of the U.S. population.

 The prevalence of tinnitus increases to 70-85 percent in the hearing-impaired population.
-Tinnitus isn’t an illness, but a symptom of a condition such as hearing loss, ear injury, or disease.
-It’s important to visit your audiologist to determine the root of tinnitus.
-The good news is, there are ways to reduce that pesky sound, and we are here to help.
+Tinnitus isn’t an illness but a symptom of a condition such as hearing loss, ear injury, or disease.
+Therefore, it’s essential to visit your audiologist to determine the root of tinnitus.
+The good news is there are ways to reduce that annoying sound, and we are here to help.

 There are two main types of tinnitus, the most common of which is called subjective tinnitus.
 By subjective, it means you hear noises that aren’t audible to anyone else.
 But make no mistake, the perception of sound is very real.
 It often coincides with hearing loss, vertigo, or a feeling of pressure in the ear.

 For many people, the symptoms relent or reduce over time.
 But for others, tinnitus is a chronic hindrance to their life.
-It can be difficult to do simple tasks like watch TV or make phone calls.
+It can be challenging to do simple tasks like watching TV or making phone calls.